Vocabulary for IELTS

 This page contains vocabulary words you can use in the exam.
 You’ll find a comprehensive description and a detailed IELTS vocabulary list to prepare for your exam.

 Vocabulary is the quintessence of effective communication in any language.
 Its share is 25% in overall marks in IELTS Writing and Speaking.
-Furthermore, it occupies a pivotal role in Listening and Reading tests also.
-Underdeveloped vocabulary knowledge prompts you to repeat words while writing, and it makes you run short of words while communicating with the examiner.
-Hence, it is highly imperative to nurture the English language vocabulary to get the desired band score in the IELTS test.
+Furthermore, it also occupies a pivotal role in listening and reading tests.
+Underdeveloped vocabulary knowledge prompts you to repeat words while writing, making you run short of words while communicating with the examiner.
+Hence, it is highly imperative to nurture the English language vocabulary to get the desired band score on the IELTS test.

 Individual words for IELTS

 A significant improvement in vocabulary is possible by studying the exact meaning of words.
-Furthermore, the student needs to focus on the correct usage of a particular word.
-The list below contains words which if learned properly could enhance your speaking and writing score considerably.
+Furthermore, the student needs to focus on correctly using a particular word.
+The list below contains words that, if appropriately learned, could enhance your speaking and writing score considerably.

 1.Trajectory